Coin grading | UK/Worldwide

 The basic ‘conditions’ are:

 Extremely Fine or EF:

-As a rough idea a coin in your change would probably be an EF if it had been lucky and was minted just 1 year ago.
+As a rough idea, a coin in your change would probably be an EF if it had been lucky and was minted just 1 year ago.

 Uncirculated or UNC:

-Like above, not usualy wanted by coin collectors unless very very rare, but can still have sentimental historical value.
+Like above, not usually wanted by coin collectors unless very very rare, but can still have sentimental historical value.